Individual Counselling for Adults (Ages 18+)

 • I have successfully completed more than 2000 hours of supervised practice and I am working towards completion of the required licensing examinations.

-TRISH IS CURRENTLY ON MATERNITY LEAVE UNTIL FALL 2025 Hello!
-My name is Trish Senior; I am a Reg...
+Hello!
+My name is Trish Senior; I am a Registered Provisional Psychologist working towards my PhD...
 Read More

 Approach to Counselling: